-Black and yellow snakes in general, occur around homes in Texas and in gardens and are essentially just looking for shelter and food – rats and lizards.
+Black and yellow snakes in general, occur around homes and in gardens in Texas and are essentially just looking for shelter and food – rats and lizards.
 The Ringneck snake is such a beautiful snake from Texas.
-And is a mildly venomous snake.
-It’s a harmless colubrid snake with a number subspecies.
+It is a mildly venomous snake, but not to humans.
+It’s a harmless small colubrid snake with a number of subspecies.

 If you don’t want yellow-and-black-type snakes coming into your home and garden, keep your garden and home clutter-free.
 Keep storage areas as clean and neat as possible.